GluuFederation/docs-de-prod/docs/source/operation/logging.md

     logging.level: warning
     ```

-    For Docker Swarm setup, save the file above into docker configs so we can inject this config into multiple Filebeat containers.
+    For a Docker Swarm setup, save the file above into Docker configurations so this config can be injected into multiple Filebeat containers.

-2. Create Docker manifest file, i.e. `docker-compose.yml`:
+1. Create a Docker manifest file, i.e. `docker-compose.yml`:

     ```
     # The following example is based on `docker-compose` manifest file: